Yukinyaa/BigFloat/README.md

 WOW SO BIG NUMBER

 ## Features
+Two types.
+BigFloat, BiggerFloat.

+BigFloat has capacity of  9ee18 (or 9.99999e+(9.22e+18))

+BiggerFloat has no limits in size.

 Basic operations like `+` `-` `/` `*` `ABS` etc.
 Test shows 5 digit accuracy(is being tested though)